MA History of Art

 This MA special option considers the formation of Black British art and its changing iterations from the postwar period to the present day.

-While the history of artists from the black diaspora in the UK predates 1945, Black British art as a field developed perceptibly in the aftermath of the second world war amidst global decolonisation and mass migration.
-As much as Black British art reformulated definitions of blackness and Britishness, it also demarcated the often-contested territory between racial identity and national belonging throughout postwar British history.
-Black British art signalled the claim to be both black and British and crucially, the right to its representation through new artistic practices and cultural expression.
-The study of Black British art is multifaceted and transdisciplinary encompassing art, film, literature, sound, and oral cultures.
-How have conceptions of blackness and Britishness been reconstituted by each other in this period?
+Embedded in a need for representation and often evolving through cultural and political resistance, postwar Black British art has a pivotal yet complex role within British history and the larger context of a global Black diaspora and its art histories, including Black Modernism.
+The study of Black British art is multifaceted and transdisciplinary encompassing art, photography, film, literature, fashion, performance, sound, and oral cultures.
+This special option asks: how have conceptions of Blackness and Britishness been reconstituted by each other in this period?
 In what ways does “the Other story” of Black British art and culture chart a British history as well as Black Modernism?
 How does postwar Black British art negate otherness yet represent cultural difference?
-What is the impact of its changing status within British art as well as a larger global art history of the black diaspora?
+What is the impact of its changing status within British art as well as a larger global art history of the Black diaspora?

-Moving through the first wave of postwar black British artists, we explore the distinct constellations of African, Caribbean, and South Asian artists aligned by a perceived communal blackness under the rubric of a Commonwealth.
-In the 80s, the Black Art Movement became the central marker of Black British Art through which artists began to deconstruct ideas of race and nation alongside constructions of a new black British identity that were emblematized in their art and practice.
+Moving through the first wave of post-1945 Black British artists, we explore the distinct constellations of African, Caribbean, and South Asian artists aligned by a perceived communal Blackness under the rubric of a Commonwealth.
+In the 1980s, the Black Art Movement became the central marker of Black British Art through which artists began to deconstruct ideas of race and nation alongside constructions of a new Black British identity that were emblematized in their art and practice.
 Complicating these ideas and the apparent inclusivity of the movement were the contributions of women artists of African, Afro-Caribbean, and South Asian origin.
 We consider the changing designations of Black Britishness against the alliances and divergences in cultural, political, and aesthetic solidarity.
-Sexual identities and the AIDS crisis further entwined issues of black homogeneity and sexual otherness within the wider framework of race and its representation.
+Sexual identities and the AIDS crisis further entwined issues of Black homogeneity and sexual otherness within the wider framework of race and its representation.
 While choice of medium was often at the behest of economic and material access, it also lent itself to formal experimentation through film, sound, installation, and mixed media.
-We will investigate how questions of media specificity, innovation, and blackness became linked in this period.

 Course Leader: Indie A. Choudhury